Controlling pain is an important part of metastatic breast cancer care.

 Talking one-on-one with a counselor or joining a support group may ease some feelings of pain and distress, as well as provide other benefits.

-Learn more about support groups and other types of social support.
+Learn more about support.

 Pain can affect the whole family.
 It's upsetting for family and friends to know a loved one is in pain.

-In some cases, a person living with pain may become irritable and this may strain family relationships.
+Sometimes, a person living with pain may become irritable and this may strain family relationships.